shawnkoh/SoftMark/DEVELOPER.md

 typeORM documentation doesn’t cover this too well because they only guide you how to use ts without strict mode

+# Script Template

+Key Assumptions

+- An exam paper will always be sorted in ascending order of page number.
+- An exam paper's PageTemplates will not change.
+They are generated when an Owner uploads the base PDF.
+- Uploading a new Exam Template PDF is not allowed unless the existing Script Template has been discarded.
+Owner will have to create a new Script Template.

 # Test

 - Refer to papers.spec.ts for an example